omgmog/omgmog.github.com/pages/now.md

 #### Discord
 I'm on {% include global/uurl.html what="Discord" %} occasionally.
 I've joined a handful of niche technology communities on there, but I don't participate much.

-#### Facebook
-I have a Facebook account, but it's used exclusively for buying things on Marketplace, and for my Oculus Quest.